93rd Annual Charles County Fair September 15-18, 2016 La Plata, Maryland

 two commercial buildings (with heat and air conditioning), seven exhibit buildings, six livestock

 buildings, one poultry building and a storage building.
+In 2014, five new livestock buildings were

 The profits have been put back into the fair by purchasing new equipment and construction of buildings.
 The